KTH-Nek5000/UQit/paper/paper.md

 The flows are, in general, three-dimensional and time-dependent (unsteady) and at most of the Reynolds numbers relevant to practical applications, turbulent.
 A wide range of approaches has been used for numerical modeling of turbulence, see [@Sagaut:2013].
 Moving from low- toward high-fidelity approaches, the nature of the uncertainties inherent in the simulations change from model-based to numerical-driven.
-Independent from the approach, we may need to study the influence of different factors on the simulations QoIs, where UQ techniques are beneficial.
+Regardless of the approach, we may need to study the influence of different factors on the simulations QoIs, where UQ techniques are beneficial.

 # Statement of need \& Design